 The Bladder and Bowel Foundation or B&BF is a UK wide charity that provides information and advice on a range of symptoms and conditions related to the bladder and bowel.

-Bladder & Bowel Foundation
+Bladder & Bowel Community

 The Vulval Pain Society (VPS) is a confidential service for women who suffer from vulval pain.